 The Home- Story

 On a personal note, Allison gardens at mid-night and is married to a good and handsome man – a man with whom she can joyfully wear heels.
 This is no small feat, as Allison resides somewhere around 5’12”.
 Jonathan, her very tall husband, is the Worship Pastor at Grace Chapel.
-They have one two wonderful boys, Levi and Luke.
+They have two wonderful boys, Levi and Luke.